System Design Space

 Why this section matters

-Storage choices shape system boundaries
+Storage choices define system boundaries

 Storage trade-offs are core architecture decisions